k97/jnana/_work/sonymusic.md

   url: "https://k97static.s3-ap-southeast-2.amazonaws.com/v8/metax.png"
 ---

-> The Sony music royalty app was used by music producers and creators to manage their project contracts and track their earning across the globe.
-The project was conceived as finance management app with a geolocation based features to engage audience from different European countries, Germany, Spain, France and United Kingdom.
+> The Sony music royalty app was used by music producers and creators to manage their project contracts and track their earnings across the globe.
+The project was conceived as a finance management app with geolocation-based features to engage the audience from different European countries, Germany, Spain, France, and the United Kingdom.

 ## The Concept

-I was responsible for the design of the interfaces and I started off with understanding the current app, info structure and the workflows.
-I mapped out the findings into running document and then started to engage with the team managing finance algorithm of the product and the business stakeholders with different design concepts.
-Since the royalty agreements where unique to every single artist on the platform, generalising the user-flow was a hard problem to solve.
-We ideated different hypothesis and picked an sample size of different years of engagement as the driving factor to work on the user-flows.
+I was responsible for the design of the interfaces and I started with understanding the current app, info architecture, product map, and workflows.
+I mapped out the findings into a running document and then started to engage with the team managing the finance team of the product and the stakeholders with different design concepts.
+Since the royalty agreements were unique to every single artist on the platform, generalizing the user flow was a hard problem to solve.
+We ideated different hypotheses and picked a sample size of different years of engagement as the driving factor to work on the user flows.

 <div class="work-full-img work-img-border">